jhekau/favicon/README.md

-# Favicon — automatic creation of popular icons for browsers, mobile OS
+# Favicon — automatic creation of popular icons for popular platform

 doc